The 10 Android VPNs actually worth installing

 Score: 9.1/10.

 Express costs more than the rest and earns the gap two ways.
-Lightway-Turbo handshakes faster than NordLynx on hotel and airport Wi-Fi, and the Android client lands the cleanest tap-and-go connect from cold.
+Its Lightway protocol handshakes faster than NordLynx on hotel and airport Wi-Fi, and the Android client lands the cleanest tap-and-go connect from cold.
 BVI jurisdiction, KPMG and Cure53 audited, RAM-only servers.
 Split tunneling is the most granular on the list, with by-SSID rules.

-• Lightway-Turbo: Faster handshake on flaky carrier networks.
+• Lightway protocol: Faster handshake on flaky carrier networks.

 • RAM-only servers: State wipes on every reboot.